Influence, Manipulation, and Seduction 2

 Non-presenting participants - November 10

-The preliminary program (incl. presentation titles) can be downloaded here (last update: 26 September).
+The preliminary program (incl. presentation titles) can be downloaded here (last update: 14 November) - the Book of Abstracts is now also available.

 Overview of Live Program